VITA-MLLM/VITA/README.md

 ## 👀 VITA Overview
  The remarkable multimodal capabilities and interactive experience of GPT-4o underscore their necessity in practical applications, yet open-source models rarely excel in both areas.
-In this paper, we introduce VITA, the first-ever open-source Multimodal Large Language Model (MLLM) adept at simultaneous processing and analysis of Video, Image, Text, and Audio modalities, and meanwhile has an advanced multimodal interactive experience.
+In this paper, we introduce **VITA**, the first-ever open-source Multimodal Large Language Model (MLLM) adept at simultaneous processing and analysis of **V**ideo, **I**mage, **T**ext, and **A**udio modalities, and meanwhile has an advanced multimodal interactive experience.
 Our work distinguishes from existing open-source MLLM through **three key features**:

 -  **Omni Multimodal Understanding**: VITA demonstrates robust foundational capabilities of multilingual, vision, and audio understanding, as evidenced by its strong performance across a range of both unimodal and multimodal benchmarks.
  - **non-awakening interaction**: VITA can be activated and respond to user audio questions in the environment without the need for a wake-up word or button.